elliotttf/adios/README.md

   * `path` - (optional) The socket path to use.
 Defaults to /var/run/adios.sock
   * `config` - (optional) A configuration object for the master process.
     Contains:
-   * timeout: time in milliseconds before a child will be force closed.
+    * `timeout`: time in milliseconds before a child will be force closed.
       Default: 10000, 10 seconds.

   Returns a promise that resolves when the server is listening.